 Cyber cover and why you need it

-Deacon works with well-known insurers who offer competitive and comprehensive cyber insurance.
-This covers you against financial losses and third party liabilities up to the limits chosen arising from cyber attacks.
+Gallagher works with well-known insurers who offer competitive and comprehensive cyber insurance.
+This covers you against financial losses and third-party liabilities (up to the limits chosen) arising from cyber attacks.

 Cyber, data security and multimedia cover

 Liability arising out of media exposure as a result of hacking.
 For example defamation, libel and infringement of intellectual property rights

 The costs incurred, and which cannot be recouped, as a result of a third party benefiting from a data breach